Here are 7 smart uses for mason jars that you’re sure to love!

 - Turn the lid upside down and place it on the fabric circle.
 Using a hot glue gun put a line of hot glue almost all the way around the lid and start folding the fabric over onto the lid bunching it as you go.
 When you are about 3/4 of the way around the lid, take the batting and stuff it into the opening of the fabric so it is on the top of the lid.
 You want it to be even and poofy.
 Now glue the last section of the fabric to the lid.

 - Now on the outer piece (the rim) you will need to make a line of hot glue.
 Press the fabric covered section of the lid into the outer piece and let it dry.

-Now you can fill the inside of your jar with sewing essentials like thread, thimbles, sewing needles, mini scissors etc. Once you’ve filled it, screw the lid onto the jar.
-Because of the fabric the lid will be a little difficult to screw on.
+Now you can fill the inside of your jar with sewing essentials like thread, thimbles, sewing needles, mini scissors, buttons… etc. Once you’ve filled it, screw the lid onto the jar.
+Because of the fabric, the lid will be a little difficult to screw on.
 Now you have a beautiful little sewing kit with a pin cushion lid!
-These make great little gifts for teachers, moms or really anyone.
-They’re handy to keep in the car incase you have a little fashion emergency that requires a little sewing, such as a fallen off button. (or a broken soccer shin pad in my husband’s case!)
+These make great little gifts for teachers, moms or anyone really!
+They’re handy to keep in the car in case you have a little fashion emergency that requires a little sewing, such as a button that has popped off. (or a broken soccer shin pad in my husband’s case!)

 Mason Jars for Pantry Storage

 Mason jars are great for pantry storage solutions.
 Make your own labels and use them to organize your pantry.
 (I love these printable Chalkboard ones from Lia Griffith.)
 The larger mason jars are great for items like pasta or rice.
 Mason jars are a great solution because they’re decorative and because they’re made of glass, so you can see exactly what’s in them.